 Grand Jury:

-The grand jury, comprised of 16 jurors, is another method for initiating charges.
-The grand jury determines whether probable cause exists based on evidence presented by the prosecutor.
-If the grand jury decides there is probable cause, a defendant will receive a grand jury indictment.
+A grand jury of 16 grand jurors is another way for the county to bring charges against you.
+The grand jury decides whether probable cause exists, based on evidence the prosecutor presents to it.
+If the grand jury decides probable cause exists, then you will receive a grand jury indictment.

 Arraignment: